Kinsta vs SiteGround for Small Business 2026: Which Host Actually Wins?

 - SiteGround Security — custom WAF rules, AI-powered anti-bot system, free SSL

-- Git integration — handy for developers
+- Git integration — handy if you have developers on staff

 - Email hosting included — something Kinsta doesn't offer at all